Working to protect and promote the Nisqually Watershed for current and future generations

 Daniel J. Evans Nisqually Stewardship Award

 The Daniel J. Evans Nisqually Stewardship Award was created by the Nisqually River Council to honor individuals and organizations that have had a significant impact on the Nisqually Watershed.
 The award was named for Governor Daniel J. Evans, in recognition of the fact that during his administration attention first turned to the Nisqually as a special place that needed protection.
 The creation of the Nisqually River Council can be traced back to that time.
 The award is given once every five years, with two pieces of artwork commissioned to honor each recipient.
 One piece is given to the recipient, while the other becomes part of the permanent collection of the Nisqually River Foundation.
-The works are currently displayed in the Norm Dicks Visitor Center at the Billy Frank Jr. Nisqually National Wildlife Refuge.
+The works are currently displayed in the Norm Dicks Visitor Center at Billy Frank Jr. Nisqually National Wildlife Refuge.

 Past Award Honorees: